rakinishraq/prisma/README.md

   1. For now, use the "Start with Windows in High Priority" and "Adjust Windows color" options in Wallpaper Engine's General tab in Settings to combat the former issue.
   2. To prevent the latter issue, use the "--save" argument and "saved" variables (further details in the [CLI Usage section](https://github.com/rakinishraq/prisma#cli-usage) below) or only run once.
 ### Photo/Video Wallpapers
 - The wallpapers path should contain photos and videos to be randomly selected from daily.
 If you want to use different files for different resolution monitors, append \_WIDTHxHEIGHT to the end of the filename (like painter\_1920x1080.png and painter\_2560x1080.png).
-This currently supports JPGs, PNGs and MP4s.
-Files starting with exclamation points and all subfolders are ignored.
+- JPGs, PNGs and MP4s are currently supported.
 More details in the [Common Uses section](https://github.com/rakinishraq/prisma#common-uses) below.
 - You must include variants for all resolutions of your different monitors if using multiple files.
 Otherwise, name the single file regularly (like painter.png).
+- Any files with a "!" at the start will be ignored.
 - If you don't want to use Wallpaper Engine but want to set seperate image wallpapers per monitor, you'd need to manually do so in the Windows settings.
 This seems to be a limitation not with the wallpaper binary but with Windows' command line abilities.
 However, you can easily use the "--colors-only" argument after.